 When it comes to the day-to-day impacts of the split between Moscow and the Patriarchate in Constantinople over the Ukrainian Orthodox Church, Soroka says he thinks that on the pastoral level “priests have been very good about saying look, we’re all Orthodox and you should come to our church.”
 While he doesn’t think most priests are making a distinction, “I do think that it becomes difficult, because in the United States what we call here in Pittsburgh the Orthodox Clergy Brotherhood, which simply means once a year or twice a year, we all get together and serve services together.
 Now it’s like, well, this bishop is really not in communion with that bishop, and this priest is not really in communion with that priest, can they serve together, and can they have [communion] together?”

 Contra Marx, at least with regard to Ukraine and Russia, religion is far from an opiate.
 It is a stimulant, with religious politics clearly tied to international politics.
-Prior to the creation of the Ukrainian Orthodox Church, Ukrainian police raided the buildings and homes of priests affiliated with Orthodox churches favoring Moscow, to search for evidence of inciting hatred and violence.
-And it was former Ukrainian Petro Poroshenko who hosted the 2018 stakeholders’ meeting of Ukrainian Orthodox religious leaders around the same time, to discuss breaking away from Moscow.
-Poroshenko called the 2019 inauguration of the Ukrainian Orthodox Church a historic moment, when Ukraine “finally received its independence from Russia.”
+Prior to the creation of the OCU, Ukrainian police raided the buildings and homes of priests affiliated with Orthodox churches favoring Moscow, to search for evidence of inciting hatred and violence.
+And it was former Ukrainian Petro Poroshenko who hosted the 2018 stakeholders’ meetings of Ukrainian Orhtodox religious leaders around the same time, to discuss breaking away from Moscow.
+Poroshenko called the 2019 inauguration of the OCU a historic moment, when Ukraine “finally received its independence from Russia.”

-Current Ukrainian President Volodymyr Zelensky struck a more conciliatory tone shortly after the Ukrainian Orthodox Church’s institution, urging unity.
+Current Ukrainian President Volodymyr Zelensky struck a more conciliatory tone shortly after the institution of the independent Ukrainian church, urging unity.
 More recently, given that Constantinople is now Istanbul, it is significant that Zelensky has signaled support for the Constantinople-backed church (and vice-versa), in light of Turkey’s support for Ukraine during its ongoing tensions with Russia.
-The U.S. State Department, in turn, publicly voiced support for the institution of the Ukrainian Orthodox Church in 2018, and backs the Constantinople Patriarchate over the issue of religious freedom in Turkey.
+The U.S. State Department, in turn, publicly voiced support for the institution of the OCU in 2018, and backs the Constantinople Patriarchate over the issue of religious freedom in Turkey.

 Ultimately, Soroka worries about the effect of this muddying of statecraft and religion on the faithful.
 “It hurts our witness,” he said.
 “It becomes a reminder of our failure to really overcome these differences in a Christian manner.”